NidhiSaini1/NidhiSaini1/README.md

-# 🚀 About Me: Nidhi Saini - Business Intelligence Engineer
+# 🚀 About me: Nidhi Saini - Data Engineer

 Welcome to my GitHub profile!
 I'm a dedicated Business Intelligence Engineer with over three years of experience in Data Analytics.
 I am currently enhancing my skills as a Master of Data Science candidate at the University of Nottingham.
 I specialize in leveraging data visualization tools like Tableau and Power BI to transform complex data into actionable insights.